Polymer/old-docs-site/app/3.0/toolbox/service-worker.md

 ## More resources

-The library supports a number of other features, including runtime caching of your app's dynamic content.
+The `sw-precache` library supports a number of other features, including runtime caching of your app's dynamic content.

-For more information on the library, see [Service Worker Precache Getting Started](https://github.com/GoogleChrome/sw-precache/blob/master/GettingStarted.md).
+For more information on the library, see [Service Worker Precache: Getting Started](https://github.com/GoogleChrome/sw-precache/blob/master/GettingStarted.md).

 For background on service workers, see [Introduction to Service